node-red/node-red.github.io/docs/creating-nodes/first-node.md

 Nodes get created when a flow is deployed, they may send and receive some messages whilst the flow is running and they get deleted when the next flow is deployed.

-They consist of a pair of files; a JavaScript file that defines what the node does, and an html file that defines the node's properties, edit dialog and help text.
+They typically consist of a pair of files; a JavaScript file that defines what the node does, and an html file that defines the node's properties, edit dialog and help text.

-When packaged as an npm module, a `package.json` file is used to pull it all together.
+A `package.json` file is used to package it all together as an npm module.

  - [Creating a simple node](#creating-a-simple-node)
    - [package.json](#package-json)